When should I look at getting a pre-purchase Inspection?

-Buying a vehicle that has a safety certificate (roadworthy) does not give you an overall picture of the vehicle’s condition.
-For example, even if the vehicles brakes may pass a roadworthy, they still may need replacing within 5,000 to 10,000 klms and same goes with tyres!
-Make sure you know all about the car you are buying!
+A car is the 2nd biggest purchase we make, so we want to ensure that when you are buying a used car, you are getting the best quality for your money.
+Researching and testing are very important before you proceed with such an important buy.
+Buying a vehicle that has a safety certificate (roadworthy) DOES NOT give you an overall picture of the vehicle’s condition.
+For example, the vehicle’s brakes may pass a roadworthy, BUT they still may need replacing within 5,000 to 10,000 klms.
+And this is the same with tyres or anything else that a safety certificate doesn’t tell you!
+So before you make sure you know all about the car you are buying before you buy it!

-Pre purchase inspections are done by licensed mechanics or auto technicians.
-It usually involves physical checks, system checks, engine and mechanical checks and a test drive.
-They will check for unusual noises or movements in the car and check if there are any broken or worn out components.
-The mechanics will go through every nook and cranny of the car and perform a detailed inspection.
+Pre-purchase inspections are done by mechanics and it involves physical checks, system checks, engine, and mechanical checks, and sometimes a test drive.
+They will be checking for unusual noises, movements in the car components, the condition of those components, fluid levels and conditions, and much more.
+A full Master Pre-Purchase Inspection will go through pretty much every nook and cranny of the car and perform a detailed inspection with a report.
 They will thoroughly examine and evaluate the vehicle to confirm that it’s in good condition.
 AND get photos if you can too from your mechanic!

-Here is a list of parts that are usually checked during the inspection:
+Here is a list of parts that are usually checked during a pre-purchase inspection:

-- Suspension – Vehicle should be leveled, doesn’t bounce and no creaking noises.
+Suspension – The vehicle should be leveled, doesn’t bounce and no creaking noises.

-- Brakes – Should be comfortable and does not make any noises when stepped on.
+Brakes – Should be comfortable and do not make any noises when stepped on.
 The vehicle should not stop abruptly or slide off when hitting the brakes.

-First of all, it’s your right as a buyer to do an inspection first on anything you wish to purchase, regardless if you are purchasing from a used car yard (they might not know the full history of the vehicle) or from a private seller.
-Pre purchase inspections will provide you with an accurate evaluation before making a huge purchase decision.
-When it comes to vehicles, it is necessary that you know its actual condition so you can be assured that you will be driving safely.
-Knowing early signs of damages will also help in making sure you don’t end up spending more in repairs than the actual cost of the car.
-You need to have that guarantee that you’re paying the right price for the vehicle you’re buying.
+First of all, it’s your right as a buyer to do an inspection first on anything you wish to purchase, regardless if you are purchasing from a used car yard (they might not and probably don’t know the full history of the vehicle) or from a private seller.
+Pre-purchase inspections will provide you with an accurate evaluation before you go making a huge purchase decision like this.
+When it comes to vehicles, it is necessary that you know the actual condition so you can be assured that you will be purchasing a safe and reliable vehicle.
+Knowing the early signs of damages will also help in making sure you don’t end up spending more on repairs than the actual cost of the car.

-A pre purchase inspection is all about assurance.
-It does come at an extra cost but it will be very beneficial in the long run.
+A pre-purchase inspection is all about assurance.
+It does come at a cost but it will be very beneficial in the long run.